malcolmalex/onsight-timer/README.md

 Click the **stop** button at the bottom right when you want to end the timing.
 There is no pause and restart from where you left off.

-> To use just a climbing phase, enter 00:00 for the transition time.
+> To use just a climbing phase (no transition), enter 00:00 for the transition time.

 Systems Supported
 -----------------